AshGw/AES-256/README.md

 instance1.encrypt()[1]
 ```
 ## AshCryptGUI ##
-You can use the AshCryptGUI.py , it's merely a GUI to encrypt and decrypt a text of a maximum of 200 characters and also display the qr representation of the text post encryption.
+You can use the AshCryptGUI.py , it's merely a GUI to encrypt and decrypt a text of a maximum of 200 characters and also display the qr representation of the text (encrypted/decrypted) .

 **NOTE** : The key is not specified in the GUI its hard-coded, if you want to change the key make sure to change it from within the file AshCryptGUI.py itself, it's just a security measure.
 By default it uses the following key in bytes :
 ```python